-What's this project about?
+What's the project about?

+We have been asking for your help to create a vision for Eastbourne Seafront for the next 25 years.
 We want a vision that will help revitalise the town have a lasting positive impact on the environment and wellbeing of local people now and for future generations.

 Whether it's wellbeing, entertainment, food and drink, accessibility, a clean environment, personal safety, activities, culture, heritage, water quality, opportunities for young people, or anything else, we want to know what's important to you now and what will be important to you over the next 25 years.